asvid/asvid.github.io/_posts/2018-11-05-android-build-hacks-3.markdown

 Adding `extra.md` to config allows you to write some info about documentation that will be added on top of `index.html` file.
 It can be changelog or TODOs in single or separate files.

 ## Linking
 Yay, documentation is generated!
 But it can be even better.
 For now, when using classes from Kotlin standard library, RxJava or even other modules in project no hyperlinks are created.
 And it would be pretty cool to be able to jump from your method returning `Observable` to RxJava documentation.
-Also documenting methods may be even better with provided sample usage available right in generated HTML.
+Also documenting methods may be even better with provided sample code in generated HTML.

 ### Samples
 Providing sample code usage makes documentation even clearer than describing method parameters and return value.
 For user it can look like that: